About Scott Green

 Scott Green like a lot of us is in love with Baseball.
 Growing up in Queens New York in the 60’s gave him a great outlet to play every seasonal game, but no sport captured his heart and soul like the National Pastime.

-While playing softball for years in the local leagues in his hometown of Hampton Bays N.Y, he was reintroduced to baseball and played various events in the mid 90’s.
-He was convinced that he could run a better product and on a dare from another organizer launched PATP in 2004 with a men’s baseball tournament in Jupiter Florida at Roger Dean Stadium the spring home of the Cardinals.
-PATP has returned every April since and will again in 2015 for the 12th straight year.
+While playing softball for years in the local leagues in his hometown of Hampton Bays N.Y, he was reintroduced to baseball and played in various events in the mid 90’s.
+He was convinced that he could run a better product and on a dare from another organizer launched PATP in 2004, with a men’s baseball tournament in Jupiter Florida at Roger Dean Stadium the spring home of the Cardinals.